isomerpages/imda-pixel/_connect-with-us/FAQ.md

 permalink: /connect/faq/
 description: ""
 ---
 ### **FAQ**

 ##### 1. How can I use the resources at PIXEL?

-Check out our detailed Facilities Factsheet [here](https://go.gov.sg/pixel-facitility-factsheet) and fill up the request form for facilities and equipment [here](https://go.gov.sg/preqform).
+Check out our detailed [Facilities Factsheet](https://go.gov.sg/pixel-facitility-factsheet) and fill up the request form for facilities and equipment [here](https://go.gov.sg/preqform).

 ##### 2. Is the space available for rent of lease?